JasperFx/marten/docs/events/projections/aggregate-projections.md

     // The Apply() methods would mutate the aggregate state internal void Apply(Arrival e) => State = e.State;
     internal void Apply(Travel e) => Traveled += e.TotalDistance();

     internal void Apply(TripEnded e)
     {
         Active = false;
         EndedOn = e.Day;
     }

-    // We think self-aggregates are mostly useful for live aggregations,
+    // We think stream aggregation is mostly useful for live aggregations,
-    // but hey, if you want to use a self aggregate as an asynchronous projection,
+    // but hey, if you want to use a aggregation as an asynchronous projection,
     // you can also specify when the aggregate document should be deleted internal bool ShouldDelete(TripAborted e) => true;
     internal bool ShouldDelete(Breakdown e) => e.IsCritical;
     internal bool ShouldDelete(VacationOver e) => Traveled > 1000;
 }
 ```
-<sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.AsyncDaemon.Testing/TestingSupport/TripAggregationWithCustomName.cs#L116-L165' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_trip_self_aggregate' title='Start of snippet'>anchor</a></sup>
+<sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.AsyncDaemon.Testing/TestingSupport/TripProjectionWithCustomName.cs#L116-L166' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_trip_stream_aggregation' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 Or finally, you can use a method named `Create()` on a projection type as shown in this sample: